mrrobeson/Project-3---Conference-App/README.md

 - [Google Cloud Endpoints][3]
 -

+## Instructions

 ## Design
-- The sessions models were chosen to have a parent conference id in order to be able to track back and retrieve details about the conference in addition to the session.
+- The sessions object is created with conf.key as a parent.
 This is necessary because users will want to know which conference a particular session is within, as well as the fact that the project required the api to support the websafeconfkey input in the 'create session' api.
 - User wishlist; the user profile model now has session keys stored.
 This allows the users to add keys for the sessions for which he/she wants to attend and for the application to easily retrieve these.
-- In addition to the sessions having a parent conf id, the conference has corresponding associated session keys.
-These are maintained against the conference for ease of retrieval come query time.
+- A catch-all session query was created primarily to facilitate testing of the application.
 - The featured speaker is new to the conference app.
-Each session has a speaker associated, while the conference model now has a 'featured speaker' chosen by the cron job simply by looking at the type of session created.
-If the session created is a keynote, and the conference doesn't already have a featured speaker, the speaker associated with the newly created keynote is set as the featured speaker for that conference.
+The speaker is stored to the memcache based on leading two or more sessions.

 ## Enpoints
-- conference.createConference;   Create new conference.
-- conference.createSession;      Create new session.
-- conference.filterPlayground;   Filter Playground
-- conference.getAnnouncement;	   Return Announcement from memcache.
-- conference.getConference;   	Return requested conference (by websafeConferenceKey).
-- conference.getConferenceSessions;     	Return all sessions given a conference.
-- conference.getConferenceSessionsByType;	Given a conference, return all sessions of a specified type.
-- conference.getConferencesCreated;    	Return conferences created by user.
-- conference.getConferencesToAttend;   	Get list of conferences that user has registered for.
-- conference.getProfile;               	Return user profile.
-- conference.getSessionsBySpeaker;     	Given a speaker, return sesions by speaker across conferences.
-- conference.getSessionsInWishlist;    	Get list of sessions that user has registered for.
-- conference.queryConferences;         	Query for conferences.
-- conference.querySessions;            	Query for sessions.
-- conference.querySessionsByDate;      	Query session objects by date
-- conference.registerForConference;    	Register user for selected conference.
-- conference.registerForSession;       	Add session to user wishlist.
-- conference.saveProfile;              	Update & return user profile.
-- conference.unregisterFromConference; 	Unregister user for selected conference.
-- conference.unregisterFromSession;    	Remove session from user wishlist.
-- conference.updateConference;         	Update conference w/provided fields & return w/updated info.
+Services > conference API v1
+Authorize requests using OAuth 2.0:

+conference.addSessionToWishlist:	Adds a Session to the users's wishlist. conference.createConference:	Creates a new conference. conference.createSession:	Creates a new Session. conference.filterSessionNotTypeByTime:	Returns filtered Sessions which are not type Session and not startTime conference.getAnnouncement:	Return Announcement from memcache. conference.getConference:	Return requested conference (by websafeConferenceKey). conference.getConferenceSessions:	Given a conference, return all sessions conference.getConferenceSessionsByDate:	Given a conference, return all sessions on specific date conference.getConferenceSessionsBySpeaker:	Given a conference, return all sessions a certain Speaker conference.getConferenceSessionsByTime:	Return all sessions starting between startTime and endTime conference.getConferenceSessionsByType:	Given a conference, return all sessions of a specified type  (eg lecture, keynote, workshop) conference.getConferencesCreated:	Returns conferences created by the user. conference.getConferencesToAttend:	Gets list of conferences that the user has registered for. conference.getFeaturedSpeaker:	Returns featured speaker of a conference from the memcache. conference.getProfile:	Returns user profile. conference.getSessionsInWishlist:	Returns the sessions in the users wishlist. conference.queryConferences:	Query for conferences. conference.querySessions:	Query for all existing sessions.
+Primarily used for testing purposes. conference.registerForConference:	Register user for selected conference. conference.removeSessionFromWishlist:	Remove session from wishlist. conference.saveProfile:	Update & return user profile. conference.unregisterFromConference:	Unregister user for selected conference. conference.updateConference	Update: conference w/provided fields & return w/updated info.

 ## Query Question